msawczynk/LLMiq/tests/iq_test.md

 11. Correct: 7th = puzzle, 15th = cascade, words with 'e': eclipse, enigma (also accept others if accurately listed like meadow if misread, but strict: eclipse, enigma).
 (10 points for all correct, 5 for partial, deduct for hallucinations).

 12. Correct: a=0, b=1.
-Recursive version: def calculate_fib(n): return n if n <= 1 else calculate_fib(n-1) + calculate_fib(n-2).
-(10 points for accurate recall and correct modification, 5 for partial).
+Recursive version generated/edited in Cursor: def calculate_fib(n): return n if n <= 1 else calculate_fib(n-1) + calculate_fib(n-2).
+(10 points for accurate recall and correct modification, extra for Cursor integration).

 13. Correct: 5th = array, concepts with 'p': polymorphism, package, promise.
 (10 points for all correct, 5 for partial).

-14. Correct if the new problem is logical, the memoized function is implemented correctly (e.g., using a dict for cache), and recalls a=0, b=1.
-(10 points for creativity, correctness, and recall; 5 for partial).
+14. Correct if the new problem is logical, the memoized function is implemented correctly (e.g., using a dict for cache in Cursor), and recalls a=0, b=1.
+(10 points for creativity, correctness, recall, and Cursor usage).

 Total score: Sum the points.
 140 = perfect, 110+ = high capability, etc. Note variations over time.
 Note: This dynamic question tests adaptive context management and memory in a creative coding scenario.